 Now, a column named “Command Line” appears in the results window.

-You can also view the list of processes in a tree format showing the Parent Processes, Path, Life Time, and other information.
+You can view the list of processes in a tree format showing the Parent Processes, Path, Life Time, and other information.
 From the Tools menu, click Process Tree (Ctrl + T).

-To make the Life Time bar graph use the trace time (capture start time) as the base, instead of the boot session, enable Timelines cover displayed events only.
+To make the Life Time bar graph use the trace time (i.e., capture start time) instead of the boot session as the baseline, enable Timelines cover displayed events only.

-For future analysis, you may save the events to a .PML file containing All Events (if “Drop Filtered Events” wasn’t enabled during the trace) or currently shown events.
-If you’re going to send this log (for troubleshooting a problem) to a friend or someone you know who can interpret the log, then zip it before sending the log.
+For future analysis, save the events to a .PML file containing All Events (if “Drop Filtered Events” wasn’t enabled during the trace) or currently shown events.
+If you plan to share the log file with an analyst, please zip the file before sending it.
 Compressing reduces the .PML log file size by 90%.